 2014-2017: The NYC Department of Design & Construction oversees the severely delayed project.
 To help counter the impacts of construction, the Myrtle Avenue Brooklyn BID releases a “Come In, We’re Open” campaign to encourage local shoppers and diners to support businesses affected by ongoing construction.

-May 2017: Construction continues, 34 months after work began.
+July 2017: Construction continues, marking 36 months after work began (two years over-scheduled from the original timeline provided by the City).
 After completion, the plaza will be a space to sit and relax, eat lunch or enjoy events.
 Have ideas for what types of events and programs should happen in the plaza?
 Please share your thoughts through this short survey.

 - NYC Department of Transportation (DOT)

 - Brooklyn Borough President Marty Markowitz